- The Risk Management Society (RIMS)

 Due Diligence: Conducted due diligence on behalf of banks and other financial investors associated with contemplated new investments or loans, particularly with respect to environmental and litigation risks.

-Insurance Coverage: Represented product manufacturers in lawsuits with the corporation’s liability insurers arising out of environmental and toxic tort claims.
-Mr. Koshofer was able to overcome numerous challenges by the insurers, including claims that underlying layers of coverage were not exhausted and occurrences did not take place in particular policy years, to drive the insurers to the settlement table.
+Insurance Coverage: Represented product manufacturers in lawsuits with their liability insurers arising out of environmental and toxic tort claims.
+Overcame numerous challenges by the insurers, including claims that underlying layers of coverage were not exhausted and occurrences did not take place in particular policy years, to drive the insurers to the settlement table.

-Municipality Toxic Tort/Legislative Investigation: Mr. Koshofer was successful in launching a legislative investigation on behalf of his municipality client into the environmental conditions at a prominent high school, arising out of allegations that the operation of an oil well immediately adjacent to the high school was posing serious health risks to teachers, students and neighboring property owners.
-The case was eventually dismissed against Mr. Koshofer’s client.
+Municipality Toxic Tort/Legislative Investigation: Successfully launched a legislative investigation on behalf of a municipality client into the environmental conditions at a prominent high school, arising out of allegations that the operation of an oil well immediately adjacent to the high school was posing serious health risks to teachers, students and neighboring property owners.

-Proposition 65 Cases: Represented product manufacturers in California Proposition 65 cases relating to the corporation’s products, including, for example, a bicycle manufacturer defending claims that the cables on its bicycles were subject to Proposition 65 disclosures.
+Proposition 65 Cases: Represented product manufacturers in California Proposition 65 cases relating to various products, including, for example, a bicycle manufacturer defending claims that the cables on its bicycles were subject to Proposition 65 disclosures.

 Securities Fraud Defense: Represented an investment banking firm in defense of a securities fraud case alleging hundreds of millions of dollars of losses stemming from an alleged pump and dump stock scheme.

 Toxic Tort Defense: Represented a chemical manufacturer in the defense of more than 80 separate toxic tort cases filed by teachers and students of an elementary school which neighbored a plating operation site where the client's chemicals were allegedly used.
-Mr. Koshofer led the defense to a favorable settlement on behalf of his client and the rest of the manufacturer defendants.
+Led the defense to a favorable settlement on client's behalf.

 Toxic Tort Defense: Represented a multinational corporation in the defense of a toxic tort case filed by more than 1,500 residents claiming injuries due to the ingestion of contaminated drinking water.
-Mr. Koshofer was one of the key members of the joint defense group, which after numerous appeals, including to the California Supreme Court, achieved a very favorable settlement.
+Was a key member of the joint defense group, which after numerous appeals, including to the California Supreme Court, achieved a highly favorable settlement.

 - Pennsylvania Record, July 26, 2016